 - Carefully transfer each dough onto a parchment-lined 8x12-inch baking tray.
 Because the dough is still quite sticky, dust with flour to help with handling it.
 Set aside.

 - Fill a baking pan with water and place it in the bottom of your oven.
 Preheat the oven to 420 F, and allow it to fill with steam from the water.
 When the oven is ready, slide the baking tray in and spray some water over the dough immediately.
 Bake for 20 minutes.

 - Let the bread cool for 20 minutes.
 To check if the bread is done, you can tap the bottom of the bread with your finger.
 The bread will sound hollow when they are done.

-Total time for this recipe is 3 hours and 30 minutes.
-The timing is broken down as follows: 10 minutes prep time, 2 hours and 40 minutes rising time, 20 minutes cook time, and 20 minutes cooling time.
+Total time for this recipe is 4 hours.
+The timing is broken down as follows: 10 minutes prep time, 3 hours and 10 minutes rising time, 20 minutes cook time, and 20 minutes cooling time.

 - Category: Bread

 - Method: Bake